About ONet

 What we do

 • ONet fosters communication between stakeholders and IPBES.
 We provide information on IPBES.
 We organise meetings between stakeholders and the IPBES Secretariat.
-We co-organise Stakeholder Day, our main conference, prior to each plenary session.
-We coordinate stakeholder statements at the plenaries.
+We co-organise Stakeholder Day, our main conference, prior to each IPBES Plenary session.
+We coordinate stakeholder statements to IPBES Plenaries.

 • ONet strengthens support for IPBES.
 We engage with different groups and communities.
 We mobilise intangible and in-kind contributions to the platform.